No one wants to become compromised by hackers or malware. Use this guidance to help you protect your accounts and devices.

 Hover over the link and look for the name of the actual website the link is sending you to.
 Make sure it's what you expect and not misspelled.

-Search for the legitimate website instead of clicking a link in the message.
+Go to the legitimate website using your own saved favorite or bookmark, or from an internet search, instead of clicking a link in the message.

 Use two-factor authentication

 Two-factor authentication (2FA), also called two-step verification, or multi-factor authentication (MFA) is an extra layer of security to ensure that only you are accessing your account.
 When you set this up, any time you sign in to your account from an unrecognized computer or other device, or if you add your account to an app or a service for the first time, you're prompted to verify that it's okay.
 The verification message can be sent via an authentication app such as the Microsoft Authenticator app on your smartphone, a text message, an email sent to an alternate address, or a phone call which requires you to enter a pin.